In Exercises 9–18, construct the histograms and answer the given ... | Channels for Pearson+

 Frequency Distribution

 A frequency distribution is a summary of how often each value occurs in a dataset.
-It organizes data into categories or intervals, showing the number of observations (frequency) for each category.
-This foundational concept is essential for constructing histograms, as it provides the necessary data to visualize the distribution and assess characteristics like skewness.
+It organizes data into categories or intervals, allowing for easy analysis of the data's distribution.
+This foundational concept is essential for constructing histograms, as it provides the necessary counts for each bin that will be visually represented in the histogram.

 Recommended video: